magento/devdocs/guides/v1.0/install-gde/install/install-cli-subcommands-deployment.md

 To install the deployment configuration:

-1. Complete the tasks discussed in <a href="#instgde-install-cli-prereq">Before you start your installation</a>.
+1. Complete the tasks discussed in <a href="{{ site.gdeurl }}install-gde/install/install-cli-install.html#instgde-install-cli-prereq">Before you start your installation</a>.

 2. Enter the following command: